CAMS-CyberPatriot/rosefish/README.md

 - (port_scanner) Prints information on open/used ports
 - (apt_history,dpkg_history,package_list) Package information
 - (firewall) Firewall information

-## Missing:
-- home directory tree
-- filesystem analysis
-- highlight/bold lines of importance (using sed?)
-- do not print user crontab header if user has no crontab

 # Contributing
 rosefi.sh - the bash script used to create the html page.\